Whiley/RFCs/text/0000-refactor_stdlib.md

   some notion of a `socket` would be most notable.

 - `std.fs` --- Providing various filesystem primitives, such as for reading/writing files and listing directories, etc.

+- `std.time` --- Providing various facilities for accessing the system clock, and representing units of measure, etc.

+- `std.date` --- Providing various facilities for reasoning about
+  dates and timezones.

 This package structure more closely aligns with that of [C++](https://en.wikipedia.org/wiki/C%2B%2B_Standard_Library),